-Certification of Annual Re eview I,(Name/Title) hereby certify that the Disaster Contingency Plan for(Institution n Name) has been review ed and updated, and that: • This review included undertes of employee lists wonder • This review included updates of employee lists, vendor information, and equipment changes.
-(Date Completed • Essential policy and procedural changes have been implemented and documented.
-(Date Completed • The senior management or Board of Directors of our institution has reviewed all changes.
-(Date Completed • The employees of our institution have reviewed the plan and know their duties in the event of a disaster. and know their duties in the event of a disaster.
-(Date Completed) Our Disaster Contingency Plan has been tested during t current calendar year.
-(Date Completed ( ng Officer)
+I, (Name/Title) hereby certify ter Contingency Plan for (Institution Name) has been reviewed and updated, and that: 1 w included updates of employee lists, on, and equipment changes. vendor (Date Completed) policy and procedural changes have be ted and documented. een (Date Completed) r management or Board of Directors of has reviewed all changes.
+Oate Completed oyees of our institution have reviewed their duties in the event of a disaster. the plan (Date Completed) ter Contingency Plan has been tested of lendar year. during the (Date Completed)